 Classification and systematic survey of vascular plants, principles and methods of systematic botany, general evolutionary relationships and the development of technical keying skills.
 Lecture, laboratory and overnight field trips.
-Prerequisite: BIOL 1502 and 1503.
+Prerequisite: BIOL 1502 and 1503 or ENV 1402 and BIOL 1503.